 When that bhikkhu thus recollects the Buddha, the Dhamma, and the Sangha, if equanimity supported by the wholesome does not become established in him, he arouses a sense of urgency thus: “It is indeed a loss for me, not a gain; it is indeed bad for me, not good, that when I thus recollect the Buddha, the Dhamma, and the Sangha, equanimity supported by the wholesome does not become established in me.”
 Just as a daughter-in-law, upon seeing her father-in-law, arouses a sense of urgency to please him, so too, when that bhikkhu recollects the Buddha, the Dhamma, and the Sangha, and equanimity supported by the wholesome does not become established, he arouses a sense of urgency.
 However, if equanimity supported by the wholesome becomes established in him upon such recollection, then he is joyful and satisfied.
 By this, friends, much has been done by that bhikkhu.

-Friends, just as a space surrounded by wood, creepers, grass, and clay is simply considered a house; similarly, friends, a form surrounded by bones, tendons, flesh, and skin is simply recognized as a body.
+Friends, just as a space surrounded by wood, creepers, grass, and clay is simply considered a house; similarly, friends, a form surrounded by bones, sinews, flesh, and skin is simply recognized as a body.

 If, friends, the eye is unimpaired and external forms do not come into its range, and there is no corresponding mental engagement, then, in that case, the arising of the consciousness associated with sight does not occur.
 If, friends, the eye is unimpaired and external forms come into its range, but there is no corresponding mental engagement, then, in that case too, the arising of the consciousness associated with sight does not occur.
 However, friends, when the eye is unimpaired, external forms come into its range, and there is corresponding mental engagement, then the arising of the consciousness associated with sight occurs.

 The form that is thus understood belongs to the aggregate of form subject to clinging.
 The feeling that is thus understood belongs to the aggregate of feeling subject to clinging.
 The perception that is thus understood belongs to the aggregate of perception subject to clinging.
-The intentional constructions that are thus understood belong to the aggregate of intentional constructions subject to clinging.
+The intentional constructs that are thus understood belong to the aggregate of intentional constructs subject to clinging.
 The consciousness that is thus understood belongs to the aggregate of consciousness subject to clinging.

 He understands thus: ‘Indeed, this is how the gathering, assembly, and coalescence of these five aggregates subject to clinging occur.
 The Blessed One has indeed said: ‘One who sees dependent co-arising sees the Dhamma; one who sees the Dhamma sees dependent co-arising.’
 These five aggregates subject to clinging are indeed arisen through dependent co-arising.
 Desire, attachment, inclination, and holding on to these five aggregates subject to clinging is the origin of suffering.
 The removal and abandonment of desire and attachment in these five aggregates subject to clinging is the ending of suffering.’
 By this much also, friends, a bhikkhu has accomplished much.